Mutale426/PRG371/README.md

 # PRG371
-School project for Programming 371
+School project for Programming 371 by Mutale Mwananshiku,Bubele Malotana and Galaletsang Modimola